It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 (Christmas lights on the Rathausplatz)

-For example, enjoy an insider view of the Christkindlmarkt and other main Christmas markets, or discover which one is best for your needs.
+For example, enjoy an insider view of the Christkindlmarkt and other Christmas markets, or discover which one is best for your needs.
 Then get handy tips on how to make the most of your market visit.
-And once you’ve finished your Christmas punch, you can take a look at the city’s Christmas lights.
+And once you finish your Christmas punch, take a look at the city’s Christmas lights.

 Visiting at New Year